All Episodes

 Stay with us.

-From the Limbaugh Institute for Advanced Conservative Studies.
+And we are back, El Rushboy, your highly trained broadcast specialist from the Limbaugh Institute for Advanced Conservative Studies.

-If anyone in the military chain of command, including civilian leaders like Secretary Rumsfeld, says anything about the case that could be interpreted as prejudging it or attempting to influence the outcome.
+If anyone in the military chain of command, including civilian leaders like Secretary Rumsfeld, says anything about the case that could be interpreted as prejudging it or attempting to influence the outcome, the charges could be dismissed under the military law doctrine that prohibits command influence.

-So the Pentagon's damned if it does, and damned if it doesn't.
+So the Pentagon's damned if it does and damned if it doesn't.

 Neither the press nor the libs in Congress would be satisfied if Rumsfeld promised summary execution of any malefactors.